 3) Find Alternatives

 What we can’t do when we’re interested in staying alcohol-free is stay stagnant.
 You absolutely cannot just stop drinking.
-You need more in your life now.
+Now, you need more in your life.
 You have all this time, all these emotions.
 You need coping mechanisms.
 Find alternatives.
 Start exercising.
 Read new books.
 Find new hobbies.
 The great thing about this experience is that EVERYTHING really can change and you’re in control.

 4) Stay Motivated